 A leader in the additive manufacturing industry, Burloak Technologies provides engineering and design services for additive manufacturing, materials development, high precision CNC machining, post-processing and metrology.
 Burloak works with the most innovative companies in the space, aerospace, automotive and industrial markets to rapidly transition their most challenging part designs to be additively manufactured at scale.
 The Company is registered to AS9100D, ISO9001 and is Canada Controlled Goods Approved.
 For more information visit burloaktech.com.

-Founded in 1855, Samuel, Son & Co., Limited, is a family-owned and operated integrated network of metal manufacturing, processing and distribution divisions.
-With over 6,500 employees and close to 100 facilities, Samuel provides seamless access to metals, industrial products and related value-added services.
-We leverage our industry expertise, breadth of experience and the passion of our people to help drive success for North American business – one customer at a time.
+Founded in 1855, Samuel, Son & Co., Limited, is a family-owned integrated network of metal manufacturing, processing and distribution divisions.
+Samuel employees provide metals, industrial products and related value-added services from locations across North America.
+The company leverages its industry expertise, breadth of experience and the passion of its people to help drive success for North American business – one customer at a time.
 For more information visit samuel.com.

 Mohawk College educates and serves more than 32,500 full-time, part-time, apprenticeship and international students at three main campuses in Hamilton, Ontario and at learning hubs across Hamilton through City School by Mohawk, and at the college’s Aerospace Training Hub at Hamilton International Airport.
 Mohawk is among the leading colleges in Canada for applied research.
 It has been named one of Canada’s greenest employers six years in a row, holds a GOLD STARS rating from AASHE for sustainability achievements and is home to the country’s largest net zero energy institutional building, The Joyce Centre for Partnership & Innovation.
 More than 125,000 people have graduated from Mohawk since it was founded.
 For more information visit mohawkcollege.ca.